siduction/release-orga/README.md

 **New features:**
 *
-* ~~Add Timeshift to package list~~ # Rejected
+* ~~Add Timeshift to package list~~
-  * set it up to do a first image right after install
+  ~~set it up to do a first image right after install~~ # Rejected
 * Calamares, new module Bootmanager selection with a choice of Grub or systemd-boot.
 * possibly Limine as bootloader instead of GRUB.
-It offers a nice tool for Snapper called [limine-snapper-sync](https://gitlab.com/Zesko/limine-snapper-sync), that allows direct booting into any Snapper snapshot directly from the bootloader menu.
+It offers a nice tool for Snapper called [limine-snapper-sync](https://gitlab.com/Zesko/limine-snapper-sync), that allows direct booting into any Snapper snapshot directly from the bootloader menu. # Not now, because exclusively with efi.
-* allow bcachefs through DKMS: https://linuxnews.de/bcachefs-via-dkms-in-debian-und-ubuntu/
+* allow bcachefs through DKMS: [linuxnews.de, 23.09.2025](https://linuxnews.de/bcachefs-via-dkms-in-debian-und-ubuntu/)

 **Enhancement:**
 * The configuration of XFCE requires our attention.